solo-io/workshops/gloo-portal/README.md

 - basic auth, using the `User` and `Group` CRDs
 - OpenID Connect ([see also](https://www.solo.io/blog/self-service-user-registration-with-gloo-portal-and-okta/))

-In this **lab**, we will secure the access to a developer `Portal` with basic auth.
+In this **lab #5**, we will secure the access to a developer `Portal` with basic auth.

 ### Option A - Using the admin portal web UI
 In the "Access Control" section of the dashboard, click the "Create a Group" button...

 ![group creation - step 1a](images/basic-auth-create-group-1a.png)

-... and give it a name:
+... and give it a name, here `developers` and display name, here `ecommerce developers`:

 ![group creation - step 1](images/basic-auth-create-group-1.png)

 Click "Next step" and then click "Create Group".

-Now, let's configure our developer `Portal` so that it is accessible to the __"ecommerce developers"__ `Group`.
+Now, let's configure access control so that the __"ecommerce developers"__ `Group` can access the developer `Portal`.
 Click the __Manage__ link under "Portal Access", next to the group name:

 ![edit group](images/basic-auth-add-portal-to-group.png)

-Then add the "E-commerce..."
-Portal to the list of allowed Portal for this Group:
+Then add the "E-commerce Portal" `Portal` to the list of allowed Portal for this Group:

 ![add portal](images/group-portal-ac.png)